 Unmentioned by Evans is that, at the same time McCarthy was falsifying

-the information in the files (in a way that, in spite of Evans' gross mischaracterization,
+this information (in a way that, contrary to Evans' gross mischaracterization,

 would get a prosecutor fired), he was also assuring the Senate that he

 was giving them the straight story about the files.
 Even Buckley and Bozell

 concede that McCarthy "deserves to be censured" for telling the Senate

 that, in his presentation of the information, "I have given Senators the

 fullest, most complete, fairest resume of the files that I possibly could."

 He'd done no such thing.